LiveTheWorld/frontend-dev-task/README.md

 `Also in your submission please do mention the time you spent on the task.`

 ## Submission
 You should upload your code to Github repositories (public) and share it with us.
 Your repositories should have a README.md that explains how to run the code and any other notes that are important.

+### Looking forward to see your submission.
+HAPPY CODING 🎉